awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.MySQL.md

   '<user acct>'@'%';
   GRANT ALL PRIVILEGES ON awsdms_control.* TO '<user acct>'@'%';
   ```
 + During the full\-load migration phase, you must disable foreign keys on your target tables\.
-To disable foreign key checks on a MySQL\-compatible database during a full load, you can add the following command to the **Endpoint settings** section of the AWS DMS console for your target endpoint\.
+To disable foreign key checks on a MySQL\-compatible database during a full load, you can add the following command to the **Extra connection attributes** section of the AWS DMS console for your target endpoint\.

   ```
-  '{"Initstmt": "SET FOREIGN_KEY_CHECKS":"0"}'
+  Initstmt=SET FOREIGN_KEY_CHECKS=0;
   ```
 + Set the database parameter `local_infile = 1` to enable AWS DMS to load data into the target database\.